 Air conditioners greatly improve the comfort level in a home, especially during scorching summer days.
-With many options on the market, you can find the right type of air conditioner to suit your needs, whether you need to cool your entire home or a single room.
+With many options on the market, you can find the right type of air conditioner to suit your needs, and the information below will help you pick one to cool a single room or your entire home.
 Find out what kind of air conditioner is best for your space before you begin to shop.

 Portable air conditioners are mounted in the window and can cool a single room or the entire floor of a home, depending on the home's layout and the air conditioner's power.

 Apartments and other rental spaces: If you rent your home, you may be unable to undertake a major renovation like adding a central air system.
 A portable air conditioner allows you to cool a rental without damaging or modifying the space.

 Allergy sufferers: Mold, mildew and dust mites thrive in overly humid environments.
 Portable air conditioners help remove moisture from the air, limiting the growth of allergens and relieving allergy woes.

 Hot rooms: A portable air conditioner can cool down a single room that has higher temperatures than the rest of the house, like a room that gets a lot of sun or has many running appliances.